Kukiss7/ulam_spiral/README.md

 Python 3.66 was used here along with numpy and matplotlib libraries

-Results can be seen with matplotlib.pyplot by launching **ulam_spiral_array.py** file
+Results can be seen with matplotlib.pyplot by launching **arrays_manage.py** file

 While project runs, it:

- - makes 2 square arrays

- - fills first array with integers from center to outside in a spiral path
+ - makes first square array which is filled with integers from center to outside in a spiral path

  - builds up set with prime numbers

- - fills second (main) array while mapping first array and trying to find numbers in primes set
+ - second array is created that maps previous one's data with information whether given number was a prime or not

  - finally second array with boolean data is visualized with pyplot, where every True/False information corresponds to one pixel in the picture